Planning application validation requirements Click to get info

 Our local validation requirements list sets out what information is required for applications of a particular type, scale or location.
 You will need to read through the list of requirements relevant to your application type before submitting your application.

-Check the local validation requirements list (PDF 543KB)
+- Full local validation list (PDF 450KB)

 Valid applications Click to get info

 We will prioritise valid applications once we receive them on.
 We do this by checking the application contains all the required documents and plans which are in the correct format.